Support and complaints

 It is important to think about what you want to happen as a result of your complaint, whether made orally or in writing.
 Do you want an apology?
 An explanation?
 To see changes or improvements made?
 Do you want people to acknowledge their mistakes?
 Assurance that the same thing cannot happen again?
 This helps ensure we understand what actions might resolve your complaint.

-To have an initial discussion about a complaint you would like to make please contact our Patient advice and liaison (PALS) team.
+To have an initial discussion about complaint you would like to make please contact our Complaints Team on 020 8938 2406.

 To make a formal complaint you can submit your complaint in writing to: